karmada-io/karmada/docs/proposals/service-discovery/README.md

 * For `multiclusterservice` controller, List&watch cluster creation/deletion, reconcile the work in corresponding cluster execution namespace.
 (10)
 * For `endpointsliceCollect` controller, List&watch mcs, collect the corresponding EndpointSlice from `serviceProvisionClusters`, and `endpointsliceDispatch` controller should sync the corresponding Work.
 (5d)
 * For `endpointsliceCollect` controller, List&watch cluster creation/deletion, reconcile the EndpointSlice's work in corresponding cluster execution namespace.
 (10d)
-* If cluster gets unhealth, mcs-eps-controller should delete the EndpointSlice from all the cluster execution namespace.
+* If cluster gets unhealthy, mcs-eps-controller should delete the EndpointSlice from all the cluster execution namespace.
 (5d)

 ### Test Plan